Lovely Anne, Galway Hooker Sailing Club. Photo Credits: Anna King

 You travelled

-the darkling arc of stars
+the dark arc of stars

 to settle in my dreams —